mohamedfawas/mohamedfawas.github.io/content/about.md

 author = "Mohamed Fawas"
 +++

-I am Mohamed Fawas from India.
+I am Mohamed Fawas from India.testing.
 I am a backend developer.
 This is my updated [resume]().

 I regularly publish blogs on my [hashnode profile]() about my journey in open source.
 Most of my blogs  are related to backend development, go-lang and open source projects.